-Euphoric is the feeling that you will be left behind with the inspiring and heartening floral aroma of Geranium essential oil that has been used for uplifting the spirit, alleviating nervous tension, relieving off-putting memories and negative emotions.
+Euphoria is the feeling that you will experience with the inspiring and heartening floral aroma of Geranium essential oil, used for uplifting the spirit, alleviating nervous tension, relieving off-putting memories and negative emotions.

 Extracted by steam distillation from the flowers and leaves of Pelargonium graveolens plant, Geranium essential oil is celebrated as an exceptional healing agent that helps in quickly repairing wounds, cuts and injuries including bone fractures.